Skip to main content

 Core Strategies for Bone Support during Treatment

 To counteract the effects of estrogen deprivation on bones, a proactive approach centered on nutrition and physical activity is essential.
-The foundational elements of this strategy are ensuring adequate intake of and vitamin D. Calcium is the primary mineral component of bone, providing its strength and rigidity.
+The foundational elements of this strategy are ensuring adequate intake of calcium and vitamin D. Calcium is the primary mineral component of bone, providing its strength and rigidity.

 Vitamin D is indispensable for the body to effectively absorb calcium from the digestive tract and incorporate it into the skeletal framework.
 Without sufficient vitamin D, the body cannot process calcium properly, regardless of how much is consumed.